TheGrayFrost/Text-Compression/readme.md

 ### Future Work
-1. I think if we stick to the idealistic experiments, then one of the challenge is to consider RNNs with longer memories.
+1. The major challenge is the compression time.
+We need to explore faster optimization methods to get around that.
 2. The other challenge is improved convergence with 1 epoch or running.
 Or the other option is saving the network in an improved way.
 With appropriate training & quantization the weights can take 32-50x lower than the original network size, which can be pretty good.
+3. Another interesting extension of the project would be working with lossless compression of images.
+Images have significant dependencies, and modeling the same with RNN should be beneficial.